Negotiating With Your Employer, Get What You Want

 Negotiating With Your Employer, Get What You Want.

-We are A Whole New Approach P/L, we are not lawyers, but the nations No 1, workplace advisors.
+We are A Whole New Approach P/L, we are not lawyers, but the nations No 1, workplace advisors and commentators.
 Unfair dismissal, general protections, workers rights, probation period issues, anything to do with the workplace.
 The Fair work Commission, FWC, Fair work Australia ring us for free advice.
 We are honest, prompt, confidential, all states, NSW, Vic, Qld, Tas, SA, WA